alchimya/cc-crazy-monkey/README.md

 Note that the number of how many times the reel will rool, is generated randomly too.

-<b>1.4 How the rell winning stop does it work?</b>
+<b>1.4 How the reel winning stop does it work?</b>
-This is a slot machine with a single pay line placed ate the center of the reels container.
+This is a slot machine with a single pay line placed at the center of the reels container.
 <br/>
-When the reel is rolling its last round, when the Y of the winning stop is equal or greater of the pay line Y, the rolling will be stopped.
+When the reel is rolling its last round, when the Y of the winning stop is greater or equal of the pay line Y, the rolling will be stopped.
 <br/>
-To place the center of the winning stop exactly on the winning line each reel stop Y will be recalculated subtracting an amount equale to:
+To place the center of the winning stop exactly on the winning line, each reel stop Y will be recalculated subtracting an amount equale to:
 <br/>
 <b>deltaY=winningStop.y-payLineY+winningStop.height/2</b>